 He hires a housekeeper who must introduce herself to him every day.
 When the professor finds out that her son must be home without her after school, the professor immediately insists that the son come to his house every day and thus begins a beautiful relationship.

-This is a beautifully written book and an absolute must-read for anyone wanting to read about Japan.
+This is a beautifully written contemporary fiction book and an absolute must-read for anyone wanting to read about Japan.

 For more books like these, check out our list of books set in Japan